The Mystery Of Crop Circles

-Extraterrestrial theory! - It has become a common symbol to associate the crop circle phenomenon with aliens inthe public eye.
+- Extraterrestrial theory! - It has become a common symbol to associate the crop circle phenomenon with aliens in the public eye.
 It is the most haled theory for the cause of crop circles.
 Many professionals, and even scientist, believe the circles are extraterrestrial in origin.
 It has been pointed out that if aliens exist, why would they take the time to make designs in our crops?
-Perhaps a higher intelligence isn’t below doodling in our crops.
+Perhaps a higher intelligence isn’t below doodling in crop fields.

-There are many theories for the reason these formations are created and explanations as well.
+There are many theories for the reason these formations are created and explanations for the patterns.
 Some believe there are secret messages and codes in the crop circles.
 It is thought by some they are map ways for underground water pools.
-Distinct symbols can sometimes be distinguished in some circles, such as a double helix or numerical symbols.
-Other formations resemble things but are not always a familiar symbol.
+Distinct symbols can sometimes be distinguished in some circles, such as a double helix or numerical signs.
+Other formations resemble things but are not always familiar symbol.
 Some believe they are a spiritual message to mankind.
 It remains unknown if the formations are an actual message, an existing symbol, or entirely random.

 Anomalies of Crop Circles

 There have been many anomalies found to be associated with crop circles.
 Within the circles, the tiny joints in stems, called nodes, are burst open from the inside out.
 This is similar to what happens to living tissue in a micro wave oven.
 Electronic instruments go hay wire inside a circle.
 Wrist watches suddenly change time and batteries go dead.
 Compasses spin wildly.
 People become faint or ill, but that doesn’t stop curiosity seekers from continuing to walk over or explore a circle.
 In eight different countries, these anomalies have been found.